Home

 The Real Battle

-You really are in a battle with masked evil.
-But liberal, watered-down Catholicism cannot recognize evil.
-Instead it propagates a “meek and mild” sentimental misperception of forgiveness.
+You really are in a battle with the masked evil of a narcissist and a spiritual fraud.
+But the liberal, watered-down Catholicism of your mother cannot recognize evil.
+Instead it propagates a “meek and mild” sentimental misconception of forgiveness.
 “Be nice.”
 “Everyone means well.”
+“Keep the peace.”
 “If there is any tension, it’s your fault.”
-This is not forgiveness; it’s political correctness that is as far from “correct” as hell is from heaven.
+This is not forgiveness; it’s political correctness that is as far from being “correct” as hell is from heaven.
 And it leaves you helpless, confused, and unable to think clearly about the world around you.

 Your Symptom